onedata/onedata-documentation/doc/using_onedata/replication_management.md

 On the low level, all files are divided into blocks which can be independently replicated between storage resources.
 The API's for replication and transfer management give detailed information on which blocks are replicated at which sites, which allows for custom control and optimization at the application level.

 ## Operations
-There are four possible operations, that can be performed by users in term of file replica management:
+There are four possible operations, that can be performed by users in terms of file replica management:
-* getting file replicas distribution - finds out where blocks of given file are stored,
+* getting file replicas distribution - finds out where blocks of given file are stored
-* replication - replicates file blocks to target provider,
+* replication - replicates file blocks to target provider
 * replica eviction - removes file blocks from given provider.
 The procedure checks whether file replica can be safely deleted which means that it is responsible for checking whether file blocks are not unique.
-* replica migration - hybrid of replication and replica eviction.
+* replica migration - combination of replication and replica eviction.
 Replicates file blocks to target provider and evicts file replica on the source provider.
-Migration is performed by the same request as eviction with additional parameter `migration_provider_id`.
+Migration is performed by the same request as eviction with additional parameter `migration_provider_id`

 ### Advanced operations using view indexes
 As a prerequisite for understanding this section we advice to get familiar with [Onedata Indexes API](metadata.md#advanced-metadata-queries).